How to Apply

 The CareSource Foundation funds programs that improve health outcomes and conditions for low-income, underserved populations in the communities where we live and work.
 We are especially interested in pilots and partnerships with local and national nonprofits that align with our areas of focus and foster learning and/or innovation.

-The CareSource Foundation provides two types of grants:
+The CareSource Foundation provides community grants:

 - Community Grants are responsive grants strategically aligned with our focus areas and have a direct impact on the local needs of the states we serve.
 These grants are awarded year-round for a one-year period by CareSource Foundation committees established in each market.
-Amounts vary, but they are generally $50,000 or less.

 To qualify for grant funding, organizations must be tax-exempt under the IRS Code Section 501(c)(3).
 The Foundation prefers to provide funding to an organization once in a 12-month period.
 This does not preclude you from applying for more than one program during a 12-month period, but receiving multiple grants during the same period is rare.